SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Method

 \textbf{Block-wise Sparse Mask.} To align with GPU-friendly block-sparse computations, we partition the query axis and the key axis uniformly into blocks of size $B$, where $u\in \{ 0, ..., \lceil N_k / B \rceil -1 \}$ denotes the block index along the query dimension and $v \in \{ 0, ..., \lceil N_{\le k} / B \rceil -1 \}$ represents the block index along the key dimension.
-Furthermore, we construct an efficient block-wise sparse mask:
+Furthermore, we construct an efficient block-wise sparse mask: where each block groups $B\times B$ tokens.